2012 Olympics: What Makes a Winner (and Will the UK Be One)?

 In the interest of full disclosure, I work as the senior graphic designer for Euromonitor International.
 This series was not intended to be used as part of marketing/promotional piece (I probably need to include the link to download that document here), but instead I designed them all as client-only content.
 But since others decided to use my work as marketing material, I am fortunately allowed to share it with all of you via my blog.
 So yeah, that’s pretty cool.
 Enjoy.

-2 thoughts on “2012 Olympics: What Makes a Winner (and Will the UK Be One)?”
+2 responses to “2012 Olympics: What Makes a Winner (and Will the UK Be One)?”

 Leave a Reply